jroell/auto-wiki/README.md

 ## 🧠 Using Google AI Embeddings

-DeepWiki now supports Google AI's latest embedding models as an alternative to OpenAI embeddings.
+AutoWiki now supports Google AI's latest embedding models as an alternative to OpenAI embeddings.
 This provides better integration when you're already using Google Gemini models for text generation.

 ### Features